Wind-WindKids/winding/samples/sophieandwind/frost.md

 practicing side by side,
 or chasing lift in the hills that started to turn green.

+@right: image
+Two eGulls flying side by side, one slightly ahead.

 --
-egull_takeoff: spread, landscape-oriented
+egull_takeoff: page, portrait-oriented
 --
-@left: page, text, portrait-oriented
+@text: small, dark
 On Sunday the fog had burned off by mid-morning.
 Two white eGulls sat ready on the field, canopies glinting.